-Safety is at the core.
-We bridge the gap between aerospace and robotics with efficiency and performance.
+We bridge the gap between aerospace and robotics to provide safety, efficiency, and performance.

 WHAT WE DO

 Near Earth Autonomy is creating a future where autonomous flight is commonplace and safe.
-Our work enables a range of unmanned aircraft (i.e., sub-meter to full scale) to operate across multiple applications.
+Our work enables a range of uncrewed aircraft (i.e., sub-meter to full scale) to operate across multiple applications.

 CEO & Co-Founder